Ally Bank Review - Everything You Need to Know

 Online Savings Account

-Ally’s Online Savings Account pays a relatively high annual percentage yield (APY) on deposits.
+Ally’s Online Savings Account pays a relatively high APY on deposits.

 - No minimum initial deposit or ongoing minimum balance requirement.